xevidos/codiad/CONTRIBUTING.md

 There is an established format for `components` which utilizes one JS (`init.js`) and one CSS (`screen.css`) which is handled by the loader file.
 Any other resources used should be loaded or accessed from one of these.

-**Don't Reinvent the Wheel!** There's an API and defined, easy-to-understand set of methods for a reason - use them.
+**Don't Reinvent the Wheel!** There's an API and a defined, easy-to-understand set of methods for a reason - use them.

 Stick to the conventions defined in other components as closely as possible.

 * Utilize the same commenting structure
-* Use underscores in namespaces instead of interCaps
+* Use underscores in namespaces instead of camelCase
-* Use intend with a tab character in your code
+* Indent using tabs
 * When working with the editor utilize the `active` object whenever possible instead of going direct to the `editor`

 **Javascript Formatting**

-In order to maintain a consistant code structure to the code across the application please follow the wordpress standard, or run any changes through [JSBeautifier] (http://jsbeautifier.org/) with the settings below.
+In order to maintain a consistent code structure to the code across the application, please follow the WordPress standard, or run any changes through [JSBeautifier] (http://jsbeautifier.org/) with the settings below.

 	{
 		"brace_style": "collapse",